annagraff/densify/package_densify/README.md

 # densify

-densifieR ist an R package for densifying sparse matrices
+densify ist an R package for densifying sparse matrices

 # Installation (for users)

-To install densifieR from CRAN, run the following code in R:
+To install densify from CRAN, run the following code in R:

 ~~~~
-install.packages("densifieR")
+install.packages("densify")
 ~~~~

-# How to perform matrix densification with densifieR
+# How to perform matrix densification with densify

 For details on each function, refer to the help page (see below) and/or resort to the publication paper and vignette.
 ~~~~
-library("densifieR")
+library("densify")

 ?flat_taxonomy_matrix
 ?densify_steps